ourcodingclub/ourcodingclub.github.io/_tutorials/data-vis-2.md

 ## 3. Create your own colour palette

 When you have several factor levels and need to come up with a pretty, clear, and contrasting colour scheme, it is always a good idea to look online for inspiration.
-Some great websites we use are <a href="http://colorbrewer2.org/" target="_blank">Colour Brewer</a> or <a href="https://coolors.co/" target="_blank">coolors</a>.
+Some great websites we use are [coolors](http://colorbrewer2.org/" target="_blank">Colour Brewer</a> or <a href="https://coolors.co/).
 Colour Brewer even allows you to specify colourblind-safe palettes, which you definitely should want!

 A more advanced use of colour palettes is to create one linked to your factor levels.
 This is great when you work on a project that will have multiple figures, and you want the colour-coding to be consistent across the board.
 Linking colours specifically to factor levels ensures that if a factor is dropped from a data frame, the corresponding colour will be dropped from the resulting plot, too, instead of being reassigned to the next available factor level.